cbourke/ComputerScienceI/notes/1228-Fall2022/155E/05-functions.md

 ### How Do Functions Work?

 * Programs have a *program stack*: its a LIFO = Last In First Out data structure
+* In a stack you can add something to the "top" (pushing) or remove something from the "top" (popping), but not in between; you only interact with a stack at the "top"
+* Every time a function is called, a new *stack frame* is created and placed on top of the "call stack"
+  * All local variables inside a function as well as parameter variables exist only in their *stack frame*
+  * When a function is done executing and control is returned back to the *calling function*, it is a simple matter of popping off the stack frame
+  * All variables in the stack frame are "destroyed"
+  * Consequence: you cannot make changes to variables in the calling function because variables are *passed by value*
+  * Copies of the values of the variables are given to the function!

+## Unit Testing

+* A *unit* is a piece of code (usually a function) that can be tested
+* In general: it is an indivisible piece of code so that you can test it in *isolation* of all other code
+* A unit test is an input-output pair that is known to be correct
+* We unit test by feeding the input into our unit (function) and comparing the result to the *known correct* output: actual vs the expected
+  * If they match: PASSES!
+  * If it doesn't: it FAILS!
+* Grouping multiple unit test cases together gives you a *test suite*
+* If a future bug is reported: we have a new test case!
+* A future change to the code may cause unit tests that passed before to now fail: this is a *regression*
+* Tests should be automated and repeatable
+* The more tests you have the higher certainty you have that your code is correct
+* No matter how many test you have you never have a *proof* that your code is correct
+* The more test cases you have the better *code coverage* you have
+  * We want to test corner cases
+  * Edge cases, extremal cases
+  * Randomized testing/fuzzing
+* Problems:
+  * a lack of code coverage
+  * *false positives*: when a test case is wrong but the code is correct
+  * A *false negative*: when there is a bug in your program but your test suite does not indicate it
+* TDD = Test Driven Development
+  * Generally: you write your tests before the code

+* Demo:
+  * *informal* unit testing in C
+  * Later (Lab 6, Hack 6): you will use a more formal unit testing framework : cmocka

 ```text